grantcurell/beats/packetbeat/scripts/tcp-protocol/README.md

 - dir is short for direction.
 You use it to note which direction traffic is going
 - Everything leads to building a results package that has all the fields populated
 - The idea of a transaction seems to be something like a request followed by a response
+- In the http module, in the parse function it calls a message complete function.
+This function then calls handleHTTP.
+I'm not actually sure why messageComplete exists because it is just a passthrough for handleHTTP. handleHTTP then appends requests to the connection and calls http.correlate.
+- httpcorrelate checks the requests and responses for that connection.
+If they both exist it publishes the transaction with http.publishTransaction

 ### Wireshark parser
 - needs to parse hf fields